 - You also have great access to subway and street cars.
 The Queen Street Subway Station on Line 1 is just two minutes away and the street car stops right in front of the hotel!.

 - The hotel has rooms starting from approx. $200 USD/night .

 - Facilities include: Swimming Pool, Fitness centre, Facilities for disabled guests , Spa, restaurant, bar and breakfast.

 Best Mid-range Hotels

-#2.
-My Second Pick For the Best Mid-range Hotel in Toronto is Holiday Inn Toronto Downtown Centre
+#1.
+My First Pick For the Best Mid-range Hotel in Toronto is Holiday Inn Toronto Downtown Centre

 - This hotel is in the ideal location in Downtown.
 Located on Carlton street, it is steps away from Yonge street, College Street Subway and streetcar station.

 - The hotel has good facilities like spa, swimming pool, fitness centre, bar, restaurant, good breakfast and facilities for disabled guests.